 If you are interested in more generic images, you can either pick the ones available in Microsoft Teams or even use the daily photo published for background use, by bing.com.
 Choose whichever, your wish.
 However, if you wish to be safe, use license-free platforms such as Pixabay, Pexels, and more.

 Looking for some fun Microsoft Team background images that will get you noticed?
 We found 62 of them on The Android Soul.

 Here’s a glimpse at some of the Microsoft Teams backgrounds available on their site:

 But don’t forget to check out their entire collection of cool Microsoft Teams backgrounds.
-The collection includes funny Microsoft Teams backgrounds, Disney backgrounds, office space backgrounds and more.
-Click here for more backgrounds!
+The collection includes funny Microsoft Teams backgrounds, Disney backgrounds, office space backgrounds, and more.

 If you use Zoom alongside Microsoft Teams for some of your meetings, you can use these images to set up a custom background image there as well.
 Here’s a guide on setting up a Virtual Background on Zoom.

 Now if you’re someone who’d rather keep things simple, you can opt for the Microsoft Teams blur background instead.
 No Microsoft Teams background is also a background, after all!